PhatPham14/fcj-fa25/content/1-Worklog/1.1-Week1/_index.md

   - Storage
   - Networking
   - Database
+  - ...

-- Successfully created and configured an AWS account.
+- Successfully created and configured an AWS Free Tier account.

 - Became familiar with the AWS Management Console and learned how to find, access, and use services via the web interface.

-- Learned how to reduce costs by choosing AWS services that align with specific project requirements
+- Installed and configured AWS CLI on the computer, including:

+  - Access Key
+  - Secret Key
+  - Default Region
+  - ...

+- Used AWS CLI to perform basic operations such as:

+  - Check account & configuration information
+  - Retrieve the list of regions
+  - View EC2 service
+  - Create and manage key pairs
+  - Check information about running services
+  - ...

+- Acquired the ability to connect between the web interface and CLI to manage AWS resources in parallel.
+- ...